-The adaptation strategies used by smallholder, small grain farmers to promote resilience were the ownership of productive assets, increasing area under small grain, followed by the growing of other drought-tolerant crops.
-Farmer resilience varied with location, with Chiredzi being the highest and Matobo the lowest in terms of the agriculture drought index.
-Districts under contract farming were more resilient than those which were not.
-Overall, the district with the highest resilience was Chiredzi (4.56), followed by Binga (4.38), then Hwange (3.89) and lastly, Matobo ((3.32).
+The adaptation strategies used by smallholder small grain farmers to promote resilience were ownership of productive assets, increasing area under small grain followed by growing other drought tolerant crops.Farmer resilience varied with location with Chiredzi being the highest and Matobo being the lowest in terms agriculture drought index.
+Districts under contract farming more resilient than those not.
+Overall, the district with highest resilience was Chiredzi (4.56) followed by Binga (4.38) then Hwange (3.89) and lastly Matobo ((3.32).
 As vulnerability is the other side of the coin of resilience, when one is vulnerable, he/she cannot be resilient.
 When comparing vulnerability and resilience across districts, the district with low vulnerability had high resilience and vice versa.
-Districts that are not under contract farming are more vulnerable than their counterparts despite growing small grains as a resilience-building strategy.
+Districts that are not under contract farming are more vulnerable than their counterparts despite growing small grains as a resilience building strategy.
 There is no policy that supports small grain production in Zimbabwe.